 10 Ways to Rapidly Test Your Startup Idea

 Here are my tips for using lean market validation to confirm whether you have a product/market fit with real customers.
 By simply engaging with real people and asking the right questions, you can confirm if your idea solves a problem, who your potential buyers are, and ultimately whether or not there’s a market for your product.

 Just the simple act of writing forces you to consider things you may have previously glossed over.
 I’m not talking about writing a “business plan.”
 (For startups, a business plan isn’t the best use of time and will change as soon as you start talking with prospective customers).

 I’m talking about answering a few key questions that you can go out and test.
 These are your assumptions, and the sooner you can test them, the less risk you will have when launching your product.

 You can start with the questions below or use a tool such as the Business Model Canvas to guide your thinking.

 Write down some basic assumptions that you can go out and test:

 - Who is your customer?
 If you say “everyone,” you are already setting yourself up for a tough time.
 Be sure to get specific.
-For example, if your customer is businesses, answer: What kind of businesses?
+For example, if your customer is a business, answer: What kind of businesses?
 How big or small is the typical business?
 In a particular market?
 What is the title of the buyer?

 - How does your product solve those problems?
 Only after writing down the problem do you move to the product.
-From here you tie the value of your product directly back to customer problems.
+From here, you tie the value of your product directly back to customer problems.
 How does solving their problems make their life better?
 Does it make them more money?
 Look better?

 - What are the key features of the product?
-The features need to be more than cool — they need to solve specific problems.
-The more quantitative (e.g. time saved, money made), the better.
+The features need to be more than cool — they need to solve specific problems—the more quantitative (e.g., time saved, money made), the better.
 I encourage you to think Minimum Viable Product and limit the feature set as much as possible (you need to provide just enough value for some customers to buy).